vipulbalina/Amazon-Interview/README.md

 # 👋 Hi there, I'm Vipul Balina

 Welcome to my GitHub profile!
-I'm a passionate **Software Engineer** and **Project Manager** with a diverse background in building scalable backend systems, leading innovative projects in the water sector, and driving cloud-native transformations.
+I'm a passionate **Software Engineer** with a diverse background in building scalable backend systems, and driving cloud-native transformations.
 I thrive in solving real-world problems through clean code, thoughtful architecture, and cross-functional collaboration.

 ---